slideflow/slideflow/docs-source/source/extract_tiles.rst

     from slideflow.model import ModelParams
     hp = ModelParams(..., normalizer='reinhard')

-If a normalizer was used during model training, the appropriate information will be stored in the model metadata file, `params.json`, located in the saved model folder.
-Any function within `slideflow` that uses this model will then process images using the same normalization strategy.
+If a normalizer was used during model training, the appropriate information will be stored in the model metadata file, ``params.json``, located in the saved model folder.
+Any Slideflow function that uses this model will then process images using the same normalization strategy.

+The normalizer interfaces can also be access directly through :class:`slideflow.norm.StainNormalizer`.
+See :py:mod:`slideflow.norm` for examples and more information.

 Background filtering
 ********************